ravenusmc/market/readme.md

 This is a web based app that will attempt to simulate a program to track people buying goods at a store.
 I got this idea while volunteering at the urban farm Truly Living Well.
 I really wanted to see if I could build a program that will track people buying goods.
 In many ways, what I'm getting out, is basically building a cash register.

+The app allows the user to enter in the amount of pounds for four different types of vegatables.
+Once that information has been entered, the user will be able to head over to a 'stats' page where they can see data, profit and pounds sold, for each of the foods.
+I also used D3.JS to make some graphs of the data.

 # Getting started
 ### Installing